sunminghui81/sunminghui81.github.io/_posts/2017-01-20-python-tutorial.md

    print f(2)
    print f(3)
    ```
-   This will print
+   This will print<br>

    ```
    [1]
    [1, 2]
    [1, 2, 3]
    ```
-   If you don’t want the default to be shared between subsequent calls, you can write the function like this instead:
+   If you don’t want the default to be shared between subsequent calls, you can write the function like this instead:<br>

    ```
    def f(a, L=None):